Functional Ito Calculus, Path-dependence and the Computation of Greeks: Greeks for Path-Dependent Derivatives

 Remember now the following formula given in Corollary \ref{cor:delta_s}:

 Define then $\tilde{g}(Y_T) = g(Y_T) \eta(Y_T)$ and $\tilde{f}(Y_s) = \bE[\tilde{g}(X_T) \ | \ Y_s]$.
 Hence,

-It is easy to see that $\tilde{f}$ satisfy Assumptions \ref{assump:delta_reg}, since $\Delta_x f$ and $f$ satisfy them themselves.
+It is easy to see that $\tilde{f}$ satisfies Assumptions \ref{assump:delta_reg}, since $\Delta_x f$ and $f$ satisfy this assumption themselves.
 Now, in order to apply the same argument as in the proof of the Theorem \ref{thm:delta_0}, it is necessary to prove $\fL \tilde{f} = 0$:

 Let us now compute the mixed derivatives.
-For this, we have to assume that $y_{s-} = y_s$, which implies $Y_{s-} = Y_s$.
-In particular, the following computation works when $Y_s$ is continuous.
+For this, we have to assume that $y_{s-} = y_s$, which implies $Y_{s-} = Y_s$, see Equation (\ref{eq:path_x_t-}).
+In particular, the following computations work when $Y_s$ is continuous.

 Finally, since $\fL f(Y_s) = 0 = \fL (\Delta_x f)(Y_s)$, for continuous paths $Y_s$, and Assumption \ref{assump:sigma_gamma} is true, we find $\fL \tilde{f}(Y_s) = 0$, for continuous paths $Y_s$.
 Hence, $\tilde{f}$ satisfies Assumptions \ref{assump:delta_reg} and \ref{assump:delta_path}, and then, by Theorem \ref{thm:delta_0}, $(\Delta_x \tilde{f}(X_s) z_s)_{s \in [0,T]}$ is a martingale.
 Therefore